apache/samza/docs/learn/documentation/versioned/container/state-management.md

 ### Key-value storage

 Any storage engine can be plugged into Samza, as described below.
-Out of the box, Samza ships with a key-value store implementation that is built on [LevelDB](https://code.google.com/p/leveldb) using a [JNI API](https://github.com/fusesource/leveldbjni).
+Out of the box, Samza ships with a key-value store implementation that is built on [RocksDB](http://rocksdb.org) using a [JNI API](https://github.com/facebook/rocksdb/wiki/RocksJava-Basics).

-LevelDB has several nice properties.
+RocksDB has several nice properties.
 Its memory allocation is outside of the Java heap, which makes it more memory-efficient and less prone to garbage collection pauses than a Java-based storage engine.
 It is very fast for small datasets that fit in memory; datasets larger than memory are slower but still possible.
 It is [log-structured](http://www.igvita.com/2012/02/06/sstable-and-log-structured-storage-leveldb/), allowing very fast writes.
 It also includes support for block compression, which helps to reduce I/O and memory usage.

-Samza includes an additional in-memory caching layer in front of LevelDB, which avoids the cost of deserialization for frequently-accessed objects and batches writes.
+Samza includes an additional in-memory caching layer in front of RocksDB, which avoids the cost of deserialization for frequently-accessed objects and batches writes.
 If the same key is updated multiple times in quick succession, the batching coalesces those updates into a single write.
 The writes are flushed to the changelog when a task [commits](checkpointing.html).

 To use a key-value store in your job, add the following to your job config:

 {% highlight jproperties %}
 # Use the key-value store implementation for a store called "my-store"
-stores.my-store.factory=org.apache.samza.storage.kv.KeyValueStorageEngineFactory
+stores.my-store.factory=org.apache.samza.storage.kv.RocksDbKeyValueStorageEngineFactory

 # Use the Kafka topic "my-store-changelog" as the changelog stream for this store.
 # This enables automatic recovery of the store after a failure.
 If you don't